PracticalParticle/GuardianSafe/README.md

 - Base implementation for account abstraction with enhanced security features
 - Time-locked ownership management with multi-phase transfers
 - Role-based access control with owner, broadcaster, and recovery roles
-- Meta-transaction support for gasless operations
+- Meta-transaction support for delegated operations
 - Comprehensive event emission for monitoring and auditing

 #### MultiPhaseSecureOperation Library